Stream (film)

-Stream is a 2024 American slasher film co-produced, co-written, edited and directed by Michael Leavy, and starring Jeffrey Combs, Charles Edwin Powell, Tim Reid, Dee Wallace, Wesley Holloway, Sydney Malakeh, Jason Leavy, David Howard Thornton, Liana Pirraglia, Mark Haynes, Daniel Roebuck, Mark Holton, Felissa Rose, Danielle Harris, and Tony Todd in one of his final works before he died.
+Stream is a 2024 American slasher film co-produced, co-written, edited and directed by Michael Leavy, and starring Jeffrey Combs, Charles Edwin Powell, Tim Reid, Dee Wallace, Wesley Holloway, Sydney Malakeh, Jason Leavy, David Howard Thornton, Liana Pirraglia, Mark Haynes, Daniel Roebuck, Mark Holton, Felissa Rose, Danielle Harris, Bill Moseley, and Tony Todd with a special voice cameo by Tim Curry.
+Stream is one of the final projects of Todd before he passed away later that year, and the final performance by Curry to be released prior to his own death in 2026.
 It tells the story of a family vacationing at a small hotel as its apparent owner unleashes four masked killers on them while live-streaming the activities.

-Several crew members for Stream, including director Leavy, and executive producers Phil Falcone and Jason Leavy, were involved with the productions of the Terrifier films.
+Several crew members for Stream, including director Leavy, star Thornton, and executive producers Phil Falcone and Jason Leavy, were involved with the productions of the Terrifier films.
 Stream was financed in part by a crowdfunding campaign on the website Indiegogo.
 They raised over $180,000 from the support of horror fans around the world, using the hashtag #JoinTheStream to spread the word.

 The film was released theatrically on August 21, 2024, and digitally on October 15, 2024.
+A sequel is in development.